jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 - **New columns** - Created a new column (word_count) that counts the number of words in each lyric
 - **Aggregations** - Filtered albums to only include Taylor's main discography and aggregated by album
-- **Text cleaning** - Renamed column names to be lowercase, removed trailing spaces to ensure consistency, and converted album titles to Title case
+- **Text cleaning** - Renamed column names to be lowercase, removed trailing spaces to ensure consistency, and converted album titles to title case

 ---